MicrosoftEdge/MSEdgeExplainers/Performance control of embedded content/explainer.md

 The key factor of this solution is there are categories of focused, perf impacting features that developers can choose to enforce restrictions on their apps.
 The threshold and limits and specific criteria within a category may evolve over time and is determined by the platform. **The developer will not have control over granular values of each limit or individual criteria within a category.
 This is determined by the platform.**

 ## Proposed API Solution
-Introduce [Document Policy](https://github.com/WICG/document-policy/blob/main/document-policy-explainer.md) configuration points (see discussion section), one for each of the categories above:
+Introduce [Document Policy](https://github.com/WICG/document-policy/blob/main/document-policy-explainer.md) configuration points, one for each of the categories above:
-A: Basic
+A: basic
-B: Early-script
+B: early-script
-C: Globals
+C: globals
-D: Script
+D: script

-**Note:** Names here are only monikers and expected to change in public explainer.
+> **Note:** Names here are only monikers and expected to change.

 This enables each document to:
 * Self-impose performance constraints.